jaglima/jaglima.github.io/content/about/index.md

 # Personal

 I decided to start this blog to fulfill some inner aspirations.
-The first of these aspirations is to take a page out of Paul Graham's book.
+The first of these aspirations is playing the Paul Graham here.
 I love [that blog](http://paulgraham.com/) he keeps feeding year after year and thought I could build one by my own.
 The second reason is that a Twitter account, LinkedIn, and even Instagram don't meet my needs for creating a personal space predominantly focused on text and sheltered from the noise of social media.

 I am a Brazilian technology professional, not so young, and an occasional backpacker.
 For most of my life, I have lived between the city of São Paulo and the countryside, where I grew up and where my parents still live.

 I enjoy being outdoors, going to the gym, indulging in good food and beer.
 In my free time, I engage in various small obsessions depending on how life presents them to me.
-These can range from woodworking to poker playing, flyfishing, gym and running.
+These can range from woodworking to brazilian government bonds, from lifting weights to a fascination for the [Richard Francis Burton](https://pt.wikipedia.org/wiki/Richard_Francis_Burton) biography.

 # Academic